 When filling an aquarium with gravel, you should use 1 lb of substrate per gallon, this allows plenty of space for beneficial bacteria to grow.

-It’s not just a case of asking how deep the gravel should be in a fish tank, it’s about understanding the type of tank you have, the type of fish, what you have in the tank with the fish, and also which substrate is the most safe, and most flexible.
+It’s not just a case of asking how deep the gravel should be in a fish tank, it’s about understanding the type of tank you have, the type of fish, what you have in the tank with the fish, and also which substrate is the safest, and most flexible.

 Why Use A Substrate In A Fish Tank?